kjanuska/WordleSolver/README.md

 # WordleSolver
-Get the Wordle word for any day
+Find the Wordle word for any day, past, current, or future by providing an offset from today.

+## Usage
+`node predictor.js`